How long it takes to learn Korean?

 Don’t believe me?

 Just see the number of people learning Korean.
-Now, see how many speak really well and can do jobs requiring Korean.
+Now, see how many speak well and can do jobs requiring Korean.

 For example, talking with locals as an ESL teacher in Korea.
 It won’t even be 1%.